charmplusplus/charm/doc/charm++/manual.rst

 User may want certain PE not to be involved in other PE’s loop-level parallelization for some cases because it may add latency to works in the PE by helping other PEs.
-User can enable or disable each PE to participate in the loop-level parallelization through the following API.
+User can enable or disable each PE to participate in the loop-level parallelization through the following API:

 void **CkSetPeHelpsOtherThreads** (int value)